 The next owners – the Jernee family - included two brothers (Andy and Jack) and their respective families.
 This family has close ties to Ocean City history.
 The family patriarch, Jack Jernee, was instrumental in starting the Ocean City Life Guard Association.
 Andy and Nancy lived at the inn for many summers with their children: Gary, Mark, Lisa and Amy.
 They eventually bought out his brother.
 The entire building was painted white during this time; yet it retained much of the original architectural details like the fish scale shingles, dentil molding, and Colonial columns lining the wraparound front porch.
 There were 48 rooms, but the dining room had been removed at some time to make room for additional guest quarters and living space for the family.

-Gus and Carol Bruno and their two sons, Peter and Jason, purchased the inn in 1988 and moved in just one week before the Memorial Day weekend opening!
+Gus & Carol Bruno and their two sons, Peter and Jason, purchased the inn in 1988 and moved in just one week before the Memorial Day weekend opening, and ran the inn until April 1, 2014 when they passed the innkeeper keys to Brandie and Steve Cesari who will be welcoming guests to The Scarborough Inn during the 2014 season and beyond!